 Why Is It Important to Use the Opposite of Harass?

-- Legal and Ethical Welfare: Respectful conduct aligns with social norms and legal standards against harassment.
+Legal and Ethical Welfare: Sensitive behavior conforms to societal and legal norms against harassment.

 Data-Rich Comparison Table: Harass vs. Its Opposite